 - Make sure that link aggregation is not enabled for the external interface of the device at either end of the managed tunnel.

-For more information about how to configure link aggregation interfaces, see Configure Link Aggregation.
+For more information about how to configure link aggregation interfaces, go to Configure Link Aggregation.

 - Configure the networks for the dynamic Fireboxes at both ends of the tunnel and get the policies from any new dynamic devices.